In my snippets from unschooling post earlier this week, I mentioned we spent a few days last week in Rehoboth Beach, Delaware.

 There is a fee of $8 per car per day to enter the island from the Virginia side; and, like with the northern end, there is also an option for a $15 one-week pass.

 - While the ponies are the “main attraction” for many first-time visitors to Chincoteague or Assateague, we were just as impressed with the variety of birds we were able to see!
-We were amazed to be able to spot both a kingfisher and a bald eagle – and Sarah was the first to identify both!
+We were amazed to be able to spot both a kingfisher and a bald eagle – and Ashar was the first to identify both!
 (You can see them above.)

 - Speaking of ponies, though, here’s a guide to some of them, along with photos.

 - There are two visitors’ centers on the south end of the island – one operated by the U.S. Fish and Wildlife Service, and the other by the National Park Service (that’s the “Tom’s Cove” visitors’ center that you might read about in some of the links above.)
 Here’s the Fish and Wildlife Service’s page on Chincoteague National Wildlife Refuge.
-Not only was their visitors’ center amazing, but the staff members working at it were too; they really enjoyed talking with Sarah about their projects and the wildlife of the area, including some interesting local squirrels!
+Not only was their visitors’ center amazing, but the staff members working at it were too; they really enjoyed talking with Ashar about their projects and the wildlife of the area, including some interesting local squirrels!

 - The Fish and Wildlife Service offers a great resource page of lesson plans on local animal tracks, invasive plants and more topics.